Short Bio

 • 2024 Community Ensemble of the Year | Director (YYC Music Awards)

-• 2020 Lieutenant Governor of Alberta Emerging Artist (LGA: Lois Mitchell)
+• 2020 Lieutenant Governor of Alberta Emerging Artist Award

 • 2019 Compelling Calgarian (Calgary Herald)